zhiqiangzhongddu/zhiqiangzhongddu.github.io/_pages/activities.md

 A list of conferences, workshops, schools, competitions, etc. that I have attended.

 ## 2021
+Work as Teaching Assistant of course Distributed Systems, 1st semester of 2021-2022.

 Reviewer of Elsevier-*Neurocomputing*

 Attend the *LOGML Summer School*, 12th-16th July 2021, Online.